Main Content Region

 - "Opioid agonist therapy"

 Windsor-Essex County Health Unit cannot guarantee or warrant the accuracy or timeliness of the information generated by this tool.

-Non-internal data are obtained from the National Ambulatory Care Reporting System (NACRS), including data from Acute Care Enhanced Surveillance System (ACES) is a dynamic disease reporting system which allows ongoing updates to data previously entered.
+Non-internal data obtained from the National Ambulatory Care Reporting System (NACRS), including data from Acute Care Enhanced Surveillance System (ACES) are part of a dynamic disease reporting system which allows ongoing updates to data previously entered.
 As a result, data extracted from NACRS and ACES represent a snap shot at the time of extraction and may differ from previous or subsequent reports.